 Reading Informational Text See Benchmarks for Excellent Student Thinking 5.R.2.1, 5.R.2.2, 5.R.2.3, 5.R.2.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Explain how a simple text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description) or simple text feature (such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations) adds to the meaning of a text.
 Identify relevant details that support a clearly stated central idea (important idea).
 Describe the author's purpose or perspective (how an author feels about a topic).
 Track the development of a clearly stated argument.
 Identify clearly stated evidence to support a claim (major point).
-Explain how a text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description) and/or text features (such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations) impact the overall meaning of a text.
+For example, your learner may be able to: Explain how a text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description) and/or text features (such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations) impact the overall meaning of a text.
 Explain how important details support the clearly stated central idea(s) (important ideas).
-Explain why the author wrote about the topic and/or the author's perspective (how an author feels about a topic).
+Explain how the author develops the purpose and/or the author's perspective (how an author feels about a topic).
 Track the development of a simple argument.
-Identify a specific claim and the clearly stated evidence or reasons used to support the claim (major point).
+Identify a specific claim and the clearly stated evidence and/or reasoning used to support the claim (major point).
 For example, your learner may be able to consistently: Explain how text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description) and/or complex text features (such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations) contribute to the overall meaning of a text.
-Explain how relevant details support the clearly stated or implied central idea(s) (important ideas).
-Analyze why the author wrote about the topic and the author's perspective (how an author feels about a topic).
+Explain how important details support the clearly stated or implied central idea(s) (important ideas).
+Analyze how the author develops the purpose and the author's perspective (how an author feels about a topic).
 Track the development of a complex argument by identifying the claim(s) (major points), evidence, and reasoning.
 Next Steps (Ask follow-up questions such as How do you know?
 Where did you find it?, etc.) Read a variety of current event, historical, or scientific articles with your learner.
 For example, have your learner: • Talk about how the organization of information within the text can help the reader understand the meaning of a part of the text. • Talk about how the text features, such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations, help your learner understand the text.
 Read a variety of current event, historical, or scientific articles with your learner.
-For example, have your learner: • Explain how the organization of information within the text helps the reader understand the overall meaning. • Explain how the text features, such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations, help the reader understand the overall meaning of the text.
-Read a variety of current event, historical, or scientific articles with your learner.
-For example, have your learner: • Explain how and why the author's use of multiple text structures within the text helps the reader understand the overall meaning of the text. • Explain how and why multiple text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help the reader understand the overall meaning of the text.
+For example, have your learner: • Explain how the organization of information within the text helps the reader understand the overall meaning.
+Explain how the text features, such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations, help the reader understand the overall meaning of the text. scientific articles with your learner.
+For example, have your learner: Explain how and why the author's use of multiple text structures within the text helps the reader understand the overall meaning of the text.
+Explain how and why multiple text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help the reader